 Conclusion

-None of the most popular roulette strategies I’ve discussed will turn a profit in the long run, as you simply cannot beat a game of chance with a built-in house edge.
+In rouette, red or black aren’t just the colours on the wheel.
+These two bets have spawned most of the roulette strategies ever concocted, and yet none of the most popular roulette strategies I’ve discussed will turn a profit in the long run.
+You simply cannot beat a game of chance with a built-in house edge.
 But depending on the balance of risk/reward you prefer, some of these strategies give you plenty of bang for your buck.

 If you want to try a roulette strategy next time you’re playing live roulette, stick with one that minimizes losses, bet only what you’re happy to lose and you should get plenty of enjoyment from this classic casino game.